cloudtoid/poem/README.md

 ## Serverless architecture

 Poem platforms are [serverless](https://en.wikipedia.org/wiki/Serverless_computing) because they provide the resources needed to run an entire application.
-The main difference is that with today's compute serverless services such as [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) and AWS Lambda, developers still need to define service/function boundaries and deal with lower-level communication constructs such HTTP requests and endpoint versioning.
+The main difference is that with today's compute serverless platforms such as [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) and AWS Lambda, developers should define service/function boundaries and manage lower-level communication constructs such HTTP requests and endpoint versioning.

 ## What is in the name